Team News

 The experience heightened her sense of belonging and the realization that government was more accessible and open than she had previously thought.
 “It made me feel like ‘OK, I do have a voice, and I can be part of the process if I wish,’” she says.

-Future involvement
+Future Involvement

 Upon successfully graduating, Kate was so taken with the overall LES experience that she joined the program’s steering committee to offer support and planning for future cohorts.